haskell-distributed/haskell-cci/NOTES.md

 After the connection is established, either of the peers can issue a call to `disconnect` to terminate the connection.

-Since connections are object whose attributes do not change during its lifetime, we provide pure accessor functions.
-The connection offers however a `context` field which is used to handle an pointer provided by the user.
+Since a connection is an object whose attributes do not change during its lifetime, we provide pure accessor functions.
+The connection offers however a `context` field which is used to handle a pointer provided by the user.
 It may be possible that we make this field writable in the future.
 We represent this user suplied pointers in Haskell with the `Foreign.Ptr.WordPtr` type.

 As the number of connection attributes (reliability/ordering/multicast) is small, we translate C enumeration